This website uses modern construction techniques, which may not render correctly in your old browser.

 Guided 4WD day tours are also available from Cooinda Lodge, offering a comfortable option with transport, lunch, and local insights included.
 Always check road conditions before you go, especially during the Dry Season when access is open.

-Gunlom is best visited in the Dry Season (May–October), when road access is open, water is clearest, and the weather is perfect for swimming, walking, and relaxing.
+Gunlom is best visited during the Bininj Seasons: Yekke, Wurrkeng and Kurrung, or otherwise known as the Dry Season (May–October), when road access is open and conditions are ideal.
+This is when the water is at its clearest, temperatures are comfortable, and the weather is perfect for swimming, walking, and lingering poolside to take in the views.

 Lower Falls at Gunlom, Image by Tourism Australia / Nicholas Kavo